 - Selling by Demographics : This can tell you how many customers are from a particular age group, business profile, or geographic region.
 This helps you determine who your ideal buyer persona is and you can better target them with paid campaigns as well as with content marketing .

 - Selling by Salesperson: Know which salesperson generates the most revenue.
 You can use this number to monitor performance and to boost the morale of your sales team.

 - Average time to close a sale : This metric lets you know how long it takes for a prospect to become a customer.
 For some businesses, especially B2C businesses, the sales cycle is much shorter than for B2B businesses.
 By determining this, you can set optimal and achievable goals for your sales team.
 (Think SMART)

 - New Customer Sales vs. Recurring Customer Sales : This metric lets you know how much of the business comes from new customers and how much from old customers.
 You can also determine the cost of acquiring a new customer versus the cost of retaining an old customer .

 - Churn rate : Know the rate at which customers leave your business and why.
 You can then try to revive lost customers and keep them coming back or try to prevent the same mistakes from happening again.
-Hence the importance of giving voice to your customers and collecting their feedback and exploiting it .
+Hence the importance of giving your customers a voice and collecting their feedback and using it .